Asha Naomi Frank - Barbudango

 I was born in Leicester in the UK on the 26th January 1989 and first came to live on Barbuda when I was three years old.
 I stayed here until I returned to the UK to go to secondary school at the age of fourteen; this was before Sir McChesney George School was built and there wasn't a secondary school here - everyone stayed at Holy Trinity!
 My mum is from England and my dad is Barbudan.
 I have one brother - Prince, and a sister Afiya.

-My favourite drink is the Coconut Crush from Big Banana!
+My favourite drink is the Coconut Crush drink from Big Banana at the airport!

 My favourite place is Palmetto beach when there are those very big waves.

 My message to young Barbudans is this - even though opportunities here are limited it is up to us youth to make a difference.
 Educate yourselves and give something back to your country.